shahsawoodshinwari/php-clean-architecture/README.md

 composer require giacomomasseron/php-clean-architecture
 ```

-After the installation, you must run the install command to publish the deptrac file to your root folder:
+After the installation, you must run the *install* command to publish *deptrac.yaml* file to your root folder:
 ```bash
 vendor/bin/php-clean-architecture install
 ```